santiagomoneta/k8-docker-desktop-kafka/README.md

 - Run this commands to confirm the **pods** are up and running: ```kubectl get pods ```
 ![enter image description here](https://i.imgur.com/ZbsJ0cq.jpg)
 ---
-At this point you can start using the broker onn the ports 9092 for Kafka and 2181 for Zookeeper, there is a cool tool called [Conduktor](https://www.conduktor.io/) that can ease the kafka broker management with a nice GUI, give it a try:
+At this point you can start using the broker on the ports 9092 for Kafka and 2181 for Zookeeper, there is a cool tool called [Conduktor](https://www.conduktor.io/) that can ease the kafka broker management with a nice GUI, you can also setup the schema registry and kafka connectgive it a try:
 ![enter image description here](https://i.imgur.com/9pCnFru.jpg)

 # I want moar!

-If you want to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself:
+if you want to dig into the Kubernetes dashboard, please do the following:

 - Start the Kubernetes dashboard: ```kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.0.0/aio/deploy/recommended.yaml```
 ![enter image description here](https://i.imgur.com/rLnT1IF.jpg)